 - learning to edit digital photos

-- weekly personal development workshops led by John Hancock, and
+- personal development workshops led by John Hancock, and

-- the responsibility of serving as a “staff photographer” at various programs and events for Boston Centers for Youth & Families.
+- the responsibility of serving as a “staff photographer” for Boston Centers for Youth & Families.

-If you want to learn more about the program, please contact Donna Reeves-Jackson:
+If you want to learn more about the program, please contact Joan Lanigan:

 1483 Tremont Street, Boston, MA 02120

-- Be available to work from Wednesday, July 5, to Friday, August 18.
+- be available to work in July and August

-- Attend a John Hancock and Boston Globe kickoff event in June.
+- attend a virtual John Hancock and Boston Globe kickoff event in June

-- Attend customized professional and life skills workshops on Friday mornings (date, time, and location to be decided later).
+- attend customized professional and life skills workshops virtually on Friday mornings, and

 The Snap Shot Photography Program is made possible via a partnership between: